asands24/Digi-Times/README.md

 Open http://localhost:3000 to launch the studio.

-## Using the Studio

-1. **Set the Angle** – Enter an optional “story idea” prompt.
-We reuse it for new uploads and inspiration.
+## How It Works

+DigiTimes follows a simple, delightful workflow designed for families:

+1. **Write a Story Idea** – Enter a prompt describing what you want to cover (e.g., "Sunset picnic celebrating grandma's 80th birthday").
-2. **Add Photos** – Drag & drop images (JPG/PNG/WebP) or click the upload area.
+2. **Add Photos** – Upload images from your device or take new photos with your camera.
-3. **Shape Each Story** – Adjust the prompt per photo if needed and generate the article.
-4. **Archive the Winners** – Save finished pieces to the Edition Archive where they persist in local storage.
+3. **Generate Articles** – Click "Generate article" to create a kid-friendly newspaper story using AI.
+4. **Save to Archive** – Stories are saved to your personal archive in Supabase with images stored in secure cloud storage.
+5. **Share Stories** – Mark stories as public and share them via clean, printable links (`/read/:id`).
+6. **Build Your Newspaper** – Select multiple stories and create a beautiful printable newspaper layout (`/newspaper`).
-5. **Polish & Publish** – Edit saved copy, open a print-ready view, or export the archive for sharing.
+7. **Print & Enjoy** – Print your newspaper or export your stories for safekeeping.

 ## Public Pages